FEIFAN-HE/CoronaVirusDataAnalysis/README.md

 Let's investigate further at each of the provinces at Mainland China and Cruises to get a general idea of what an outbreak would look like.

-A pattern is slowly emerging, let's aggregate the charts to see if what

 ```python
 # plot distribution of corona virus for china and the cruises; individually as well as the aggregated graph
 for region in ["Others", "Mainland China"]: